-The risk assessment process should, inter alia, include the following: - Risk Assessment for Business Groups based in business model
+The risk assessment process forming part of the Audit Planning should, inter alia, include the following Risk Assessment for Business Activities within the business model

-- 12.1.
-Identification of inherent business risks in each Business Group in the Company; - 12.2.
-Evaluation of the effectiveness of the control systems for monitoring the inherent risks of the business groups ('Control risk'); - 12.3.
+- 10.1.
+Identification of inherent business risks in each Business Activity in the Company; - 10.2.
+Evaluation of the effectiveness of the control systems for monitoring the inherent risks of the business activities ('Control risk'); - 10.3.
 Drawing up a risk-matrix for taking into account both the factors viz., inherent and control risks.